Lives Worth Living and Repugnant Conclusions

 Intuition and interest

-1. The Hospital axiology is counter-intuitive, because non-existence is given the (neutral) value zero.
-The tolerance of extreme suffering makes sense, however, in a “biological” axiology which assigns the maximum negative value to non-existence.
+1. The Hospital axiology is counter-intuitive, because even nearly maximum suffering is given a positive value and non-existence is given a neutral value (zero).
+This tolerance of suffering makes sense, however, in a “biological” axiology which assigns the maximum negative value to non-existence.
 The “biological axiology” is driven by the interest to survive under all circumstances.

-2. Negative Preference Utilitarianism is counter-intuitive, because non-existence is given the (neutral) value zero.
-The tolerance of non-existence makes sense, however, in perfectionist Buddhism [Contestabile 2010, 107] which assigns the maximum positive value to non-existence.
+2. Negative Preference Utilitarianism is counter-intuitive, because even almost perfect happiness is given a negative value and non-existence is given a neutral value (zero).
+This degradation of happiness makes sense, however, in perfectionist Buddhism [Contestabile 2010, 107] which assigns the maximum positive value to non-existence.
 Perfectionist Buddhism is driven by the interest to experience “eternal truth and bliss” (Brahman) after death.
 The Brahman concept originates in Hinduism and was later adopted by some forms of Buddhism [Fowler, 34].

 The hospital axiology is closer to the majority’s intuition, because it has a biological root.